-Present: Michael, Kendal for ITO, student reps.
+Present: Alex, Kendal for ITO, student reps.

 Natural Language Understanding